-The person who examines the records should be provided with the original invoices, bank statements and canceled cheques, all record journals and a letter from the envelope secretary confirming the total amount of tax-deductible receipts issued.
-They should test all sources and calculations for at least three months during the year and produce a signed statement to be attached to the financial statements in a format like the following.
+The person who examines the records should be provided with the original invoices, bank statements and canceled cheques, all record journals and a letter from the envelope secretary confirming the total amount of tax deductible receipts issued.
+They should test all sources and calculations for at least three months during the year and produce a signed statement to be attached to the financial statements in a format similar to the following.

 I have examined the financial records of the parish and believe that the financial statement presented fairly reflects the transactions recorded.
-My examination included (records and documents of what period) My examination was unable to verify(any missing documents, records)
+My examination included......
+My examination was unable to verify....